 Fuqua School's honor roll consists of three categories: High Academic Honors, Academic Honors, and Honors.
 During a grading period, students who earn all A's attain High Academic Honors; students with all A's and B's attain Academic Honors; and those with a 3.0 GPA with no grade less than a C- for the grading period attain Honors.
 For upper school students to be named to the Honor Roll for the semester, students must meet the same criteria outlined above for the two quarters which comprise the semester.
-For 4th and 5th grade, middle school, and upper school students to be named for the year, students must meet the criteria for all four grading periods.
+For 4th - 6th grades and upper school students to be named to the Honor Roll for the year, students must meet the criteria for all four grading periods.